So Abraham Prayed and God Healed Abimelech

 Once again, God intervened on Abraham and Sarah’s behalf.
 Appearing to Abimelech in a dream He tersely warned, “Indeed you are a dead man because of the woman whom you have taken, for she is a man’s wife” (Gen. 20:3).

-Abimelech’s response is illuminating: “Lord, will You slay a righteous nation also? (v.
+Abimelech’s response is illuminating: “Lord, will You slay a righteous nation also?” (v.
 4).
 It is obvious Abimelech knew about the devastation of the cities in the Valley of Siddim and appealed to God’s mercy.
 It appears that he attempted to excuse his actions based on the information given by Abraham and Sarah.
 However, while conceding that Abimelech had acted in ignorance, God still held him accountable for his actions.

 This was a crucial moment not only in God’s redemptive purpose, but also in the life of Abraham and Sarah.
 God had promised a son fathered by Abraham and born through Sarah—the son of the covenant through which Messiah would come.

 God protected Sarah and in the process afflicted not only Abimelech, but also his family with a malady that made procreation impossible.

-Interestingly, God informed Abimelech that his only hope was for Abraham to intercede on his behalf in prayer!
+God informed Abimelech that his only hope was for Abraham to intercede on his behalf in prayer!

 When Abimelech told his family and servants about the dream the next morning, everyone—including the men, “were very much afraid” (v.
 8).
 Then, Abimelech called for Abraham.
 Like Pharaoh two decades earlier, he demanded an explanation.
 Abimelech was apparently satisfied with Abraham’s clarification and quickly responded by returning Sarah.

 In addition to a generous gift of livestock and servants, Abimelech also gave Abraham freedom to live and graze flocks wherever he pleased on the king’s land.
 Finally, Abimelech gave Abraham 1,000 shekels of silver as an expiatory gift to make amends for any shame he had caused Sarah (v.
 16).
 The payment was a veiled admission of wrongdoing that brought closure to the matter.

 Abimelech obviously saw the advantage of maintaining a friendly relationship with Abraham who represented the One-true God.
 As promised, Abraham interceded for Abimelech resulting in the immediate healing of the entire family (v.17).
 Abraham’s intercessory prayer for Abimelech was a powerful testimony of the greatness of the One-true God.

 In this situation, God did two things.
-He forced Abimelech to acknowledge His sovereignty while underscoring His unique relationship with Abraham.
+God forced Abimelech to acknowledge His sovereignty while underscoring His unique relationship with Abraham.
 Abraham also experientially learned that God was able to protect him in every situation—even in the untoward actions of neighboring kings.

-© Charles E. McCracken 2016, devotional comments only.
+Copyright © Charles E. McCracken 2016, devotional comments only.
 Repost/Reprint with permission from the author.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.